Clashes in Kanpur over 'insult' to Prophet during TV debate | Law-Order

 “Heavy police force has been deployed in the affected areas.
 The police have also sought additional reinforcement,” she said.

+“As of now, around 20 people have been taken into custody and are being interrogated.
+The police are patrolling the area,” he said.

+Meena said two people have been injured, adding that the situation is under control now.

-Strict instructions have been issued to maintain close vigil on the simmering situation and make sure no further violence takes place, she said.
+The district magistrate said strict instructions have been issued to maintain a close vigil on the situation.

-The senior official added that an investigation has been launched into the episode and many have been detained for questioning.

 PTI CORR NAV SRY